They say…

 The Seizoen is the brewery’s flagship beer, its spelling recalling the rare Limburg variant of the style, Sezoens Blond, brewed by Martens at Bocholt, but the beer itself owes at least as much to the classic saisons from Hainaut in French-speaking Belgium, and a good deal to individual imagination.
 This last factor accounts for the inclusion of locally sourced pear juice, added during fermentation though not especially present in the final flavour.

-A chewy palate had fruity estery notes but was well integrated and smooth, with notes of nuts and bruised apple emerging, and more fresh orange notes with touches of mint and pineapple.
-A pleasant finish coated the mouth with tangerine fruit, turning very lightly bitter with a hint of almond-like hops.
-A wonderfully refreshing, complex and elegant glassful and certainly one of the best saison-inspired US craft brews that I’ve encountered to date.
+A chewy palate had fruity estery notes but was well integrated and smooth, with notes of nuts and bruised apple emerging, and more fresh notes with touches of mint and pineapple.
+A pleasant finish coated the mouth with tangerine fruit, turning very lightly with a hint of almond-like hops.
+A wonderfully refreshing, complex and elegant glassful and certainly one of the best -inspired US craft brews that I’ve encountered to date.

 Leave a Reply